 These children often have difficulty paying attention and may be hyperactive, restless, and irritable.
+They may feel keyed up, tense, or on edge.
 They may also sleep poorly, sweat excessively, feel exhausted, and complain of physical symptoms, such as stomachache, muscle aches, and headache.

 The COVID-19 pandemic brought with it abrupt and far-ranging disruptions that increased anxiety in nearly all children.
 These disruptions include school closures, isolation from others (extended family, peers, teachers, cultural groups, and religious congregations), the need to live in constrained spaces with family members for weeks to months, parental job loss, and uncertainty about the future.

 If anxiety is mild, relaxation training is often the most appropriate treatment.
 Other types of counseling may also be tried.